Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/humanoid/duergar-keeper-of-the-flame-oota.md

 NoteIcon: monster
 BestiaryType: humanoid (dwarf)
 SourceType: Bestiary
-BookSource: Out of the Abyss p.
-226
+BookSource: "Out of the Abyss p.
+226"
 ---
 # [Duergar Keeper of the Flame](2-Mechanics/CLI/bestiary/humanoid/duergar-keeper-of-the-flame-oota.md)
 *Source: Out of the Abyss p.
 226*